HomeArticlesGuideNRI Investment Guide

 FEMA and the two-account structure

-• NRE Account (Non-Resident External): Funded from foreign earnings.
-Both the principal and interest are fully repatriable — you can move the entire balance out of India at any time.
-Interest earned in an NRE savings or FD account is completely tax-free in India.
+All NRI investments in India flow through one of two account types.
+The NRE Account (Non-Resident External) is funded from foreign earnings.
+Both the principal and interest are fully repatriable, so you can move the entire balance out of India at any time, and interest earned in an NRE savings or FD account is completely tax-free in India.
 This is the primary account for NRIs investing foreign-earned income in Indian instruments.

 What NRIs can and cannot invest in

-NRIs cannot invest in: agricultural land, plantation properties, small savings schemes (PPF is closed for new accounts), or unlisted companies without specific RBI approval.
+NRIs cannot invest in agricultural land, plantation properties, small savings schemes (PPF is closed for new accounts), or unlisted companies without specific RBI approval.

 The PPF position for NRIs